Hema Malini: Dance

 Malini is a trained Bharatanatyam dancer.
 Her daughters Esha Deol and Ahana Deol are trained Odissi dancers.
 They performed with Malini in a production called Parampara for charitable events.
 She also performed with her daughters at the Khajuraho Dance Festival.

 Malini studied Kuchipudi with Vempati Chinna Satyam and Mohiniattam with Kalamandalam Guru Gopalakrishnan.
 She has played a number of dance roles including Narasimha and Rama in Tulasidas's Ramcharitmanas.
 In 2007, she performed in Mysuru on the eve of Dussehra, where she played the roles of Sati, Parvati and Durga.
+In 2024, for the inauguration of the Ram Mandir in Ayodhya, she played as Sita in a theatre drama retelling of the Ramayana.

 Malini owns the Natya Vihar Kalakendra dance school.
+In 2016 the Bombay High Court entertained a Public Interest Litigation challenging allotment of a plot of land in Mumbai to Malini's dance academy.
+The petitioner Ketan Tirodkar sought to file a cheating case against the actress for defrauding the government to allot a piece of land which was reserved for gardens.
+The State Government of Maharashtra informed the Bombay High Court that Malini had not yet accepted the land allotted to her.

 Television

+Hema Malini directed and produced serials for Doordarshan like Terah Panneh, Rani Laxmibai, Bharti, and Noopur.
+She also appeared as anchor for weekly Rangoli on Doordarshan.

-Malini has appeared in television serials such as Jai Mata Ki (2000), directed by Puneet Issar.
+Malini has appeared in television serials such as Jai Mata Ki (1999, Doordarshan), directed by Puneet Issar.
 She played the role of goddess Durga.

 Other television series appearances include Kamini Damini on Sahara One where she played twin sisters and Noopur which Malini directed and in which she played a Bharatanatyam dancer.
-Malinialso starred in Yug, a fictional series depicting the story of Indian freedom fighters and their struggle to win freedom for India.
+Malini also starred in Yug, a fictional series depicting the story of Indian freedom fighters and their struggle to win freedom for India.